Role of the Court

 Q. I have a problem with my employer; where do I start?

-The majority of employment related problems should in the first instance be directed to the Department of Labour who provide services through the Employment Relations Authority and Mediation.
+The majority of employment related problems should in the first instance be directed to the Ministry of Business, Innovation and Employment who provide services through the Employment Relations Authority and Mediation.
 Call the Employment Relation Information Centre toll free on 0800 20 90 20 or visit the website for further details.

 If you are not sure whether your application should be commenced in the Court or Authority please contact the office of the Employment Court: